Reality TV star Ashley ‘Minnie’ Ross dies in Georgia wreck

-ATLANTA (AP) — Ashley Ross of the Atlanta-filmed reality TV show “Little Women: Atlanta” has died in a Georgia car crash, her representative confirmed Tuesday.
+ATLANTA (AP) — Ashley Ross of the reality TV show “Little Women: Atlanta” has died in a head-on crash on a Georgia road, police and her representative confirmed Tuesday.

 “The family respectfully asks for their privacy as they grieve during this very difficult time,” Dixon said.

-The wreck happened late Sunday night on Old National Road, Dixson said.
-City of South Fulton police did not immediately respond to requests for comment Tuesday.
+The wreck happened late Sunday night on a road south of Atlanta, Dixson said.

+It was a head-on crash involving a Nissan Sentra and a Ford Focus, City of South Fulton Lt.
+Derrick Rogers said.
+The driver of the Nissan struck a curb, lost control of the vehicle and crossed into the opposed lanes, striking the Ford, he said.
+Police did not say which vehicle Ross was in or provide other details, but they said the other driver suffered minor injuries.

 The Lifetime series follows the lives of a group of women with dwarfism trying to make it big in Atlanta’s hip-hop and rap music scene.